Unleash/unleash-client-node/README.md

 Unleash depends on a `ready` event of the repository you pass in.
 Be sure that you emit the event **after** you've initialized unleash.

+## Usage with HTTP and HTTPS proxies

+You can connect to the Unleash API through the corporate proxy by setting one of the environment
+variables: `HTTP_PROXY` or `HTTPS_PROXY`

 ## Design philosophy

 This feature flag SDK is designed according to our design philosophy.
 You can